Fodezy/etl/README.md

+* escape all backticks surrounding codeblocks, and wrapping the entire response in a Markdown codeblock

 # ETL Project

 A standalone, plugin‑based ETL engine for ingesting academic program & course data into a Postgres database.
 Designed to scale from a handful of connectors (e.g., UoG, Bishops, MockSchool) to hundreds of bespoke pipelines, with schema‑validated transforms and versioned loading.